eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the Podman runtime connector is called to get workload id, the Podman runtime connector shall use the label `name` stored in the workload.

 Tags:
 - RuntimeConnector
-- PodmanRuntimeConnector

-Needs:
-- impl
-- utest

-###### Podman start the state checker creates PodmanStateChecker
-`swdd~podman-start-checker-creates-podman-state-checker~1`

-Status: approved

-When the Podman runtime connector is called to start the state checker, the Podman runtime connector shall create the `PodmanStateChecker` and start it using `GenericPollingStateChecker`.

-Tags:
-- RuntimeConnector